mpvnet-player/mpv.net/README.md

 mpv.net was started 2017 and consists of about 6000 lines of code and markup.

-IDE, Editor: Visual Studio, Visual Studio Code!
+IDE, Editor: Visual Studio, Visual Studio Code.

 Due to mpv.net being my first WPF app and mpv.net never ment to be a large application best practices and design pattern are often ignored.